RDCoder8/udacity-landing-page/README.md

 To get started, open `js/app.js` and start building out the app's functionality

 For specific, detailed instructions, look at the project instructions in the Udacity Classroom.

+## Description

+A Landing Page made from starter files.
+It has been converted into an interactive page with the Navigation built dynamically in JS and scrolling functions being added.

+## Usage

+To demonstrate programming skills and knowledge.

+## Dependencies

+None.